 We review emergency medicine and critical care (EMCC) FOAM weekly in The LITFL Review.
 Anyone who reads it and follows the links will agree that EMCC FOAM resources are sophisticated, cutting edge learning resources that enable clinicians and students to update their knowledge and improve their understanding in a fun, motivating and time efficient way.
 It is all free, and can be accessed by anyone, at anytime, anywhere.
 We believe that together with asynchronous learning and the flipped classroom, FOAM is the future of medical education and lifelong learning.

-In March 2013 the emergency medicine and critical care FOAM movement crystallized in a uniquely physical and online conference called SMACC (Social Media and Critical Care).
+In March 2013 the emergency medicine and critical care FOAM movement crystallised in a uniquely physical and online conference called SMACC (Social Media and Critical Care).
 We hope to see you again in 2014 — either physically or virtually!
-SMACC 2014 will be held in the Gold Coast (Australia) from March 17th to 19th.
+SMACC GOLD will be held in the Gold Coast (Australia) in March 2014.
+The first SMACC conference featured a 2 hour panel discussion involving Joe Lex, Scott Weingart, Simon Carley, Oliver Flower, Mike Cadogan and Chris Nickson… and the audience, of course!
+[Podcast].
+Subscribe to the SMACC Podcast on iTunes.

 What is FOAM?